 In this article we providing the five different types of certifications with complete details.

-SEI = ‘Software Engineering Institute' at Carnegie-Mellon University; initiated by the U.S. Defense Department to help improve software development processes.
+SEI stands for ‘Software Engineering Institute' at Carnegie-Mellon University, initiated by the U.S. Defense Department to help improve software development processes.

-- IEEE = ‘Institute of Electrical and Electronics Engineers' – among other things, creates standards such as ‘IEEE Standard for Software Test Documentation' (IEEE/ANSI Standard 829), ‘IEEE Standard of Software Unit Testing (IEEE/ANSI Standard 1008), ‘IEEE Standard for Software Quality Assurance Plans' (IEEE/ANSI Standard 730), and others.
+IEEE stands for ‘Institute of Electrical and Electronics Engineers' – among other things, creates standards such as ‘IEEE Standard for Software Test Documentation' (IEEE/ANSI Standard 829), ‘IEEE Standard of Software Unit Testing (IEEE/ANSI Standard 1008), ‘IEEE Standard for Software Quality Assurance Plans' (IEEE/ANSI Standard 730), and others.

-- ANSI = ‘American National Standards Institute', the primary industrial standards body in the U.S.; publishes some software-related standards in conjunction with the IEEE and ASQ (American Society for Quality).
+ANSI stands for ‘American National Standards Institute', the primary industrial standards body in the U.S. publishes some software-related standards in conjunction with the IEEE and ASQ (American Society for Quality).

 Please feel free to share your thoughts in below comment section.